livestyle/client/README.md

 * `incoming-updates` — tells all connected clients that there are new updates (patches) for given file.
 In most cases, this event is dispatched by browsers to notify connected editors about available updates.
     * `uri` — URI of file that should receive given updates (patches).
     * `patches` — array of patches
+* `request-files` — a *patcher* sends this message to retreive dependencies for currently transforming stylesheet (`@import` url value in most cases).
+A *client* (editor) must return contents of given file list and return it in `files` message.
+It is possible that some of the passed files are not exist: in this case client must simply ignore such files and do not return the in `files` response.
+    * `token` — internal request token, used to identify payloads.
+This token must be returned in `files` response.
+    * `files` — array of file URI’s to retreive.
+Missing URLs must be ignored.
+* `files` — a response to `request-files` message.
+    * `token` — a token from `request-files` message
+    * `files` — array of files objects.
+A file object contains `uri`, `hash` and `content` keys.
 * `error` — dispatched when error occurs.